A judge's gavel on an open book in a library.

 “That being said, we do not mean to suggest that a trial court must consider such decisions at all.
 We simply acknowledge that unpublished does not mean confidential, and that our unpublished opinions are routinely shared among, for example, certain practice groups and specialty bars.
 As a result, it is not uncommon for trial courts to be asked to consider such an opinion.
 Because C.A.R.
 35(e) does not endow unpublished opinions with precedential weight, however, a trial court remains free to disregard them entirely if it so chooses.”

-A lawyer is expected to know the law, and that means published cases, so lawyers have no obligation to seek out unpublished cases. ¶ 42.
-But if we do find these unpublished gems, we can use that advantage by citing them in our trial briefs.
+A lawyer is expected to know the law, which means published cases, so lawyers are not obligated to seek out unpublished cases. ¶ 42.
+But if we find these unpublished gems, we can use that advantage by citing them in our trial briefs.
+In other words, it’s extra credit for our clients.

 How to Cite an Unpublished Case